1jour1vin

 About the estate:

 Frédéric and Daniel Brunier (Vieux Télégraphe) have been cultivating these 25 hectares of vineyards since 1998.
 The vineyards are situated on the northern slope of the Dentelles de Montmirail and planted with old Grenache vines (80%), as well as Surah, Mourvèdre, Cinsault, and Clairette.
-On this sloping terroir, partially covered with limestone scree and featuring a sandy-clay topsoil, the solution involves creating "stepped terraces" to form a series of horizontal levels that can be plowed and are capable of retaining rainwater.
+On this sloping terroir, partially covered with limestone scree and featuring a surface layer of sandy clay, the solution involves creating "stepped terraces" to form a series of horizontal levels that can be plowed and are capable of retaining rainwater.

 Robert Parker - Wine Advocate